ARCA races at Charlotte: Manufacturer wins

-Previous races

-Second Spring race
+Second race

-The EasyCare Certified 200 was an ARCA Menards Series race run in May of 1996 and 1997.
+The EasyCare Certified 200 was an ARCA Menards Series race run in May 1996 and 1997.
 The race was dropped from the schedule for the 1998 season.
-The middle race had no repeat winners.

 Past winners

-Fall race
+Third race

 The EasyCare Vehicle Service Contracts 150 was an ARCA Menards Series race run between 1996 and 2003 sometime around October 1.
-The race was removed for the 2004 season.
-Tim Steele and Kirk Shelmerdine tie for the most wins at two apiece.
+The race was removed following the 2003 season.

+Tim Steele and Kirk Shelmerdine tied for the most wins at two apiece.
 In the 2001 event, driver Blaise Alexander was killed in a crash on lap 63.